-Comprehensive medical marijuana programs have been established in over half of U.S. states, and just six states currently have no form of medical marijuana policy, including CBD only laws.
+Comprehensive medical marijuana programs have been established in over half of U.S. states, and just six states currently have no form of medical marijuana policy.
 More than ever, people are turning to medical marijuana as a way to relieve the symptoms associated with their medical conditions, instead of relying on traditional pharmaceuticals.

 However, regardless of its spreading popularity, medical marijuana isn’t treated the same as traditional treatment options, creating a number of complicated issues, like the refusal of health insurance providers to cover the costs of doctor recommended medical marijuana.